 Our revenues are derived primarily from the United States.
-However, we also operate wholly-owned offices or contract with licensees to provide products and services in various countries throughout the world.
-Our consolidated revenues from continuing operations were derived from the following countries (in thousands):
+However, we also operate wholly-owned offices or contract with licensees to provide our services in various countries throughout the world.
+Our consolidated revenues were derived from the following countries (in thousands):